Ildemaro Vargas Preview, Player Props: Nationals vs. Blue Jays

 Ildemaro Vargas At The Plate

-- Vargas has 10 doubles, a triple, four home runs and 11 walks while batting .242.
+- Vargas is batting .239 with 10 doubles, a triple, four home runs and 12 walks.

-- Vargas will look to extend his four-game hitting streak.
-He's batting .278 in his last outings.
+- In 57.1% of his 63 games this season, Vargas has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Vargas has had at least one RBI in 22.6% of his games this season (14 of 62), with more than one RBI eight times (12.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- Vargas has an RBI in 14 of 63 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.